 - COVID-19 resources for Aboriginal and Torres Strait Islander people

 - Preventing COVID-19 Outbreaks in Aboriginal Communities

 - COVID-19 Mental Health Resources – Gayaa Dhuwi

 - Influenza Vaccination During COVID-19 – NCIRS

 A series of videos have been provided from WSLHD to support the Aboriginal community with understanding COVID-19 information.

-COVID-19 is impacting all Australians.
-However, with restrictions and self-isolation these can particular challenge older Australians.
-To support older Australians in Western Sydney, information and resources have been provided from Department of Health (DOH) to help you or your family member seek advice on how to cope during this time.
+COVID-19 is impacting all Australians, however, restrictions and self-isolation can particularly challenge older Australians.
+To support older Australians in Western Sydney, information and resources have been provided from the Department of Health (DOH) to help you or your family member seek advice on how to cope during this time.